Qualities of a Yoga Therapist by Joseph Le Page and Lilian Aboim

 Selfless Service: sevā

 The Yoga therapist receives fair compensation for professional services, but also cultivates an attitude of selfless service; a vision of healing larger than their own personal goals, wants and needs.
-Through this expanded vision the therapist recognizes their contribution to the healing of other beings as well as to the community and all of humanity.
+Through this expanded vision, the therapist becomes an embodiment of healing to their clients, the community and ultimately to all humanity.

 Grounding: dṛḍha bhūmiḥ

 The Yoga therapist cultivates grounding and stability at all levels of being.
 This begins with the physical body where they develop the strength and stability to assist with poses confidently.
-Grounding extends to the psycho-emotional level, allowing us to meet challenges presented by care receivers from a place of stability and centering.
+Grounding extends to the psycho-emotional level, where our consistent practice of centering and stability allows us to meet challenges presented by care receivers safely and confidently.

-The Yoga therapist upholds the inherent capacity of all care receivers for self-healing.
-This process begins with the therapists themselves as they experience their own healing through Yoga.
-The therapist can then inspire the care receivers to trust in the power of inner healing.
+The Yoga therapist upholds the inherent capacity of all care receivers to awaken their own inherent potential for self-healing.
+Confidence in the process of self-healing begins with the therapists themselves as they transform their own health at all dimensions of being through Yoga.

 Conscious Presence: upasthiti

-Conscious presence is living in the present moment.
-The Yoga therapist is aware of the care receiver’s history as well as goals for healing.
+Conscious presence is being present in each moment, experiencing each moment as the sole reality.
+The Yoga therapist is aware of the past in the form of the care receiver’s history as well their own patterns of conditioning.
+The Yoga therapist also has a vision of the future in terms of the goals for healing for the client.
 Yoga therapy, however, only takes place in the present moment, with the therapist fully conscious of all that is happening both within themselves and within the receiver at all levels of being.
+This presence is characterized by an intense curiosity in regard to the receiver’s process of healing along with dep compassion as well as awareness of the constant presence of their own light of healing.

 Careful Listening: śravaṇaṃ